shaul-pollak/PhyloTools.jl/README.md

 # Phy
 A julia package for phylogenetics that includes some visualization functions The basic tree data structure and the plot recipes are based off of NewickTree.jl

+To read a tree:
+tree = readnw(readline(path_to_tree))

+We can also root the tree automatically based on a midpoint rooting criterion (at the node which has the minimal distance to the tip that is farthest away from it): tree_rooted = root_midpoint(tree);

+Plotting is based on Plots.jl.
+To plot a tree (without showing its tip labels): plot(tree_rooted)

+To plot the tree in an upward direction: plot(tree_rooted; upwards=true)

+Trees can be clustered based on a divergence threshold: cluster_tree(tree_rooted,2)